-- Ms. Heisz was appointed as Chair of the Audit Committee on May 11, 2017 after Mr. Cardis retired at the 2017 annual meeting of stockholders. - Each member is "independent," "financially literate," and an "audit committee financial expert" under applicable rules of the NYSE and the SEC. - The Audit Committee held nine meetings in 2017.
+- Each member is "independent," "financially literate," and an "audit committee financial expert" under applicable rules of the NYSE and the SEC. - The Audit Committee held nine meetings in 2018.

 Purpose.
-The Audit Committee assists the Board in fulfilling its oversight responsibilities relating to:
+The Audit Committee assists the Board in fulfilling its oversight responsibilities relating to, among other things: